-Welcome to Hong Kong Ocean Park (click here to see Ocean Park in Hong Kong interactive map), built by the Hong Kong Jocky Club it is one of the world's largest oceanariums and comprises 170 hilly acres overlooking the sea.
+Welcome to Hong Kong Ocean Park (here's to see Ocean Park in Hong Kong interactive map), built by the Hong Kong Jocky Club it is one of the world's largest oceanariums and comprises 170 hilly acres overlooking the sea.

-The park is situated in Southern Hong Kong Island.
+The park is situated in Wong Chuk Hang, a southern district in Hong Kong Island.

 We start from your arrival in the Chek Lap Kok Hong Kong International Airport, Lantau Island.